akarX23/E-Commerce/README.md

 ## Required dependencies :
 - Node JS should be installed.
 [Install](https://nodejs.org/en/download)
 - JavaScript should be enabled in your browser.
 - MongoDB should be installed.
-[Download and run installer here](https://www.mongodb.com/try/download/community)
+[Download here](https://www.mongodb.com/try/download/community) and run installer.

 ## Start the MongoDB Server
 1. Open File Explorer